badkatro/FadoSorting/README.md

 Collection of routines to process special GSC document for alignment and final doc production:

+- Master_Process_Doc_For_Alignment
-- Master_Process_Doc_For_Alignment - Run this to prepare doc by removing and converting heavy stuff, not needed for aligment
+    - Run this to prepare doc by removing and converting heavy stuff, not needed for alignment
-- Master_Sort_ActiveDoc_FadoGlossary (incomplete - does not do preparations/ prior verifications) - Run this to sort current doc acc to linguistic order of its chapters titles, which it extracts by itself
+- Master_Sort_ActiveDoc_FadoGlossary (incomplete - does not do preparations/ prior verifications)
+    - Run this to sort current doc acc to linguistic order of its chapters titles, which it extracts by itself
-- Master_Sort_TargetDoc_forAlignment_FadoGlossary (almost complete) - Run this with source-target languages documents opened to auto-extract the chapter id order used in source and sort target doc accordingly
+- Master_Sort_TargetDoc_forAlignment_FadoGlossary (almost complete)
+    - Run this with source-target languages documents opened to auto-extract the chapter id order used in source and sort target doc accordingly

     - one issue with this: misses one check, to see whether all chapters in both documents produce exactly the same main IDs (those are identified by one hard space before ### ID number, secondaries with simple space before.
 We're using this, so if this is not consistent, no good results!
 Perhaps to fix)